Joseph Meyer (Wyoming politician)

-Joseph Brown Meyer (April 22, 1941 – October 6, 2012) was an Wyoming politician from the U.S. state of Wyoming.
+Joseph Brown Meyer (April 22, 1941 – October 6, 2012) was an American politician from the U.S. state of Wyoming.

 Background

 Meyer was born in 1941 in Casper, Wyoming.
 He graduated from Natrona County High School and was educated at the University of Wyoming in Laramie, from which he earned his undergraduate degree and then his J.D.
 He began his career as the Fremont County attorney before going into the private practice of law.